-(1) Adjustment for sales incentives that will not be recognized as Sale of vacation ownership products revenue.
+Adjustment for sales incentives that will not be recognized as Sale of vacation ownership products revenue.

-The favorable reportability is due to the recognition of sales in 2014 that were previously in the rescission period as a result of the change in timeshare legislation in Singapore.
-The decrease in the sales reserve is due to an unfavorable notes receivable reserve adjustment in the prior year comparable period.
+The lower favorable revenue reportability in 2015 is due to the recognition of sales in 2014 that were previously in the rescission period as a result of the change in timeshare legislation in Singapore.
+The increase in the sales reserve is due to an increase in the estimated default activity in 2015 compared to 2014.